pictograms.info

 The examples shown above are only a small selection from the wide range of pictograms and symbols for First Aid that can be found as public information symbols in guiding systems worldwide.
 We especially left out quite a few of the manifold variations of crosses and bandaged fingers in use.

 In the ISO 1986 Test Series, an international study conducted in Australia, Austria, Hungary, Japan, and the United Kingdom (Brugger 1987), the pictograms of the Austrian Standard ÖNORM A 3011 and of All Japan Airport Terminals Association, Inc. elicited significantly more often responses related to First aid than the white cross on green background.
 The latter symbol is recommended in the Council Directive 92/58/EEC of the European Communities on the minimum requirements for the provision of safety and/or health signs at work as well as in the international standard ISO 7010 — Graphical symbols -- Safety colours and safety signs -- Registered safety signs.
 As can be seen from several studies (e.g. Brugger, 1987, Talab & Azari, 2017) this symbol does not work sufficiently across different cultures.
+An exeption is the higher score of 83 % correct reported in more recent research by Hung & Tan (2024) with a nonrepresentative Chinese sample of sixty-five students.

 Looking at other studies (Brugger 1978, 1979) the most comprehensible variants were again symbol No 14 of the Austrian standard ÖNORM A 3011, part 2 of the year 1980, and the pictogram of the Munich Olympics 1972.
-In a later Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be well comprehensable with a comprehension score of 89.1, but judged visibility of this pictogram was among the lower values observed (Eco-Mo Foundation, 2001).
+In a later Japanese study to propose domestically unified graphical symbols based on scientific methods, the pictogram variant labeled as Eco-Mo Foundation proved to be well comprehensible with a comprehension score of 89.1, but judged visibility of this pictogram was among the lower values observed (Eco-Mo Foundation, 2001).

 The symbol of a red cross is an official protective symbol of the Red Cross.
 According to the Geneva Conventions and other international laws, the use of this and similar symbols is reserved for official agencies of the International Red Cross and Red Crescent, and as a protective emblem for medical personnel and facilities in combat situations.
 Use by any other person or organization is illegal, and may lead to prosecution.